robin-thoene/wiretui/README.md

 ## Logging

-This application uses the **log** create in combination with **env_logger** to set the log level.
+This application uses the **log** crate in combination with the **env_logger** crate to set the log level.
 By default the logs are written to a file, which is overridden every time you run the application.

 You can see it's current content with